andrewfoongyk/andrewfoongyk.github.io/_pages/about.md

  I received my BA and MEng in Information and Computer Engineering (first class honours with distinction) from the University of Cambridge in 2018.
 My PhD studies are funded by a Trinity Hall Research Studentship and a George and Lilian Schiff Studentship.

- You can find list of selected publications [here](./publications.md).
+ You can find a list of selected publications [here](./publications.md).
 For a full overview, see my [Google Scholar page](https://scholar.google.com/citations?user=2UOjgIUAAAAJ&hl=en).